-Your body needs extra energy when it's fighting an infection.
+Your body needs extra energy when it fights an infection.
 If you try to push through a cold, especially if you have a fever, you'll exhaust yourself.
-That could make your cold worse.
+That could make your symptoms worse.

-If you have a cold and your symptoms are keeping you up at night, try to go to bed earlier or take naps during the day.
+If you have a cold and your symptoms are keeping you up at night, go to bed earlier or take naps during the day.
 You need extra rest, however you get it.

 Over time, high levels of stress hormones can stop your immune system from working normally.
-The result: More sick days.
+The result: more sick days.

 You need a lot of fluids when you're sick.
 They help thin your mucus, which makes your sinuses drain better.

 Just about any liquid will help.
 Water, juice, hot tea, and soup are all good.
 Even milk is OK, despite what you may have heard.
 The idea that it causes mucus buildup is a myth.

 Too much of it leaves you dehydrated and makes symptoms like congestion worse.

 Alcohol puts a damper on your immune system.
 And it might mix badly with cold medications you're taking.
 So until you feel better, it's best to lay off the booze.